fermyon/developer/content/spin/v2/http-outbound.md

 To send requests, use the [`spin_sdk::http::send`](https://fermyon.github.io/rust-docs/spin/main/spin_sdk/http/fn.send.html) function.
 This takes a request argument and returns a response (or error).
 It is `async`, so within an async inbound handler you can have multiple outbound `send`s running concurrently.

+> The Rust SDK includes **experimental** support for streaming request and response bodies.
+We currently recommend that you stick with the simpler non-streaming interfaces if you don't require streaming.

 `send` is quite flexible in its request and response types.
 The request may be:

 * [`http::Request`](https://docs.rs/http/latest/http/request/struct.Request.html) - typically constructed via `http::Request::builder()`